 About the Festival Awards

-Over 2,300 films are submitted each year, and our programmers select around 200 to screen in competition during the festival.
+Around 2,500 films are submitted each year, and our programmers select more than 200 to screen in competition during the festival.
 Our short film and animation juries are comprised of international film and industry professionals who select the award-winning films.

 Encounters Festival Awards 2019